 - Once you have selected your resource, please post the name of it on our Edmodo group so the rest of the class can see it.
 No more than one group can select any individual resource.

 - A presentation on the resource, including how it works, how much it costs, and some examples of how it can be used within the classroom.
-Your presentation can be a PPT file, a Powtoon, a Prezi, a Popplet (with the presentation feature), a Nearpod, or some other presentation software.
+Your presentation can be a PPT file, a Powtoon, a Prezi, a Google Slide or Drawing, Screencast-O-Matic, or some other presentation software.
 Be creative!!!

 - A short review quiz (5 questions or so) for students to take to ensure they learned key information about your resource.
-You must use the Edmodo quiz feature for this component.
+Quizbean is a great way to do this.

 - You need to answer any questions that students ask about your resource.
 These questions should be asked and answered within Edmodo.

 - The online portion of this class will meet the week of April 2nd.
 You will need to present your content as well as participate in the other online classes that are being given by your peers.

 - You will submit the URL to your Edmodo group in Livetext as well.

 - You will need to post at least one comment in each other class that you are enrolled in.

 Please note: ALL group members must share the development responsibility.
 If a group member does not carry his/her load on this assignment, then substantial loss of credit will occur.

 AASL 2017 – The best websites for teaching and learning, updated every year